 the conditions and suggestions (requires Acrobat Reader) attached to the form.
 You may also be interested in becoming part of the Adopt-A-Highway program.

 You need a permit to organize an event on a provincial highway.

 The On-Highway Special Events Guide includes information on route selection, rules of operation, dress code, signing, marshalling, escort vehicles, event suspension and liabilities for these events.

-To get a permit for your event, submit the On-highway event permit application to the TIR Area Office for the location where your event will be held.
+To get a permit for your event, submit the On-highway event permit application to the area office for the location where your event will be held.
 Staff will contact you about your application within 10 business days.

 Before you apply, you must discuss your event with local police to make sure they can support the event.
 Event organizers are also required to carry and maintain a minimum of $2 million liability insurance against third-party claims with a deductible $3,000 or less.

 There is no fee for the permit.